GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GMOSLS-DRTutorial/ex2_gmosls_large_dither_api.rst

 The interactive tools are introduced in section :ref:`interactive`.

+**The 795nm Standard**

-In particular, for the standard star observation at central wavelength 795 nm in this dataset, ``calculateSensitivity`` with its default parameter values yields a suboptimal number of data points to constrain its sensitivity curve (see the left plot below; click the panel to enlarge).
+For the standard star observation at central wavelength 795 nm in this dataset, ``calculateSensitivity`` with its default parameter values yields a suboptimal number of data points to constrain its sensitivity curve (see the left plot below; click the panel to enlarge).
 There is a conspicuous gap between 820 and 980 nm -- a result of the amplifier #5 issue and compounded